 The main data source for Kentik Detect is “flow” data.
-A flow is a collection of packets that traverses a device, such as a router, switch, or host, and shares certain properties including protocol and source and destination IP address About Flow.
+A flow is a collection of packets that traverses a device, such as a router, switch, or host, and shares certain properties including protocol and source and destination IP address (see About Flow).
 If a given device is configured to enable it, flow data can be collected in a cache and exported by sending it to a specified destination (e.g. Kentik Detect) at a specified interval.
 The primary protocols in use for flow are sFlow, IPFIX, and NetFlow version 9 or version 5.

 The flow data collected by Kentik Detect is augmented with a variety of additional data that is correlated and stored in time series flow records within the Kentik Data Engine, Kentik Detect’s distributed back end.
 These data types include the following (for a more detailed look at what’s stored in KDE, see Main Table Schema).

 - SNMP: Used to determine interface names/descriptions and to validate flow levels (see SNMP OID Polling).

 - GeoIP: Used to determine country, region, and city of flow source and destination.